Note: This action is only available to Admin Users, or to users in a Permission Set with the appropriate permissions enabled.

 Note: If you receive an error when attempting to import a spreadsheet, the issue may stem from your spreadsheet: while there is no maximum limit on the number of columns in the spreadsheet, the maximum file size is limited to 50mb, with a maximum limit of 50,000 rows within the spreadsheet.

 Now is when you get to map the columns in your spreadsheet to the different fields in Pipedrive.
 Simply drag and drop fields in the right corner, to the corresponding spreadsheet columns.

 Note: You'll notice that in the right hand corner, you have different categories of different types of data (Contacts, Deals, etc.).
 These all have their own individual fields you can map content from your spreadsheet onto.

 You can also use the search function to quickly find the field you're looking for.

 Do you have a field that is not created by default in Pipedrive?
-You can just navigate to Settings > Customize fields and create the custom field you need at any time.
-You can just resume your import by heading back to Settings > Import data.
+You can just navigate to Settings > Custom fields and create the custom field you need at any time.
+You can just resume your import by heading back to Tools and apps > Import data.

 You may also click the +Add custom fields button found at the bottom of the field list to go there directly.

 If the imported column headers match the field values in Pipedrive, then the respective titles are automatically selected.
 If the auto-recognition failed for any of your fields, you can still drag the Pipedrive fields to their appropriate spreadsheet columns.